IUSmusic/IUS-DMS/README.md

 **Live demo**
   * **[Open in New Page](https://iusmusic.github.io/IUS-DMS/)**

+## Revision B Architecture Update

+* Reframed the device from a sequencer-first prototype into a sampling-first multitrack workstation

+* Kept the system as a 5-track DAW layout with a dedicated master section

+* Replaced the oscilloscope-style monitor concept with a DAW-style waveform monitor direction

+* Defined the monitor as a fixed shared display with vertically compressing track lanes

+* Set monitor lane colors by track number:

+  * Track 1 red
+  * Track 2 blue
+  * Track 3 white
+  * Track 4 red
+  * Track 5 blue

+* Defined silent but engaged tracks to write as flat lines rather than disappearing

+* Set the monitor to preserve recorded waveform history after capture for future edit and punch-in workflows

+* Clarified that the monitor must support touch interaction for waveform selection, cursor placement, and future edit-from-position recording

+* Added the requirement for visible waveform grids to support precise editing

+* Added a dedicated right-side scroll / jog control for surgical waveform navigation when touch alone is not precise enough

+* Split per-track recording behavior into separate functions:

+  * Arm / Sample
+  * Track Rec
+  * Mic Rec

+* Clarified that Track Rec captures the track behavior/output in stereo

+* Clarified that Mic Rec is a separate hold-to-record sampling path

+* Clarified that uploaded audio can be used as a backing-track / waveform-track source

+* Added the requirement for a separate Master Mix Rec path in addition to Master Mic Rec

+* Defined Master Mix Rec as the stereo capture path for all tracks and master performance output

+* Confirmed that the master section remains a controller/master-bus section rather than becoming a normal track lane

+* Reworked the hardware direction from a single-DSP-centered prototype into a dual-domain architecture

+* Defined a Main Compute / UI subsystem for touch DAW display, themes, storage management, and HDMI output

+* Defined a separate real-time audio/control subsystem for deterministic low-latency audio behavior

+* Kept the audio design focused on studio-quality recording at 24-bit / 48 kHz minimum, with headroom for higher-quality operation later

+* Defined the analog/digital boundary more clearly around codec, preamp, line conditioning, output stage, and digital track engine domains

+* Expanded the storage direction to support multiple media paths, including more than one microSD slot and external storage workflows

+* Added expanded I/O direction including additional USB-C, USB-A, and HDMI support

+* Defined HDMI as an external display path for the recorder screen, sound bank monitor, and piano UI

+* Rewrote the hardware plan as an open-source-ready modular board split:

+  * Main Compute / UI Board
+  * Real-Time Audio and Control Board
+  * Audio I/O / Analog Board
+  * Control Surface Board
+  * Display / Touch Subsystem

+* Rewrote the block schematic, hardware architecture, and layout documents around Revision B instead of the earlier Revision A prototype assumptions

+* Added dedicated block-diagram and industrial-design briefing documents for future diagramming and hardware drawing work You’re right.
+Here it is in the same Markdown style as the Revision B section.

+## 14 March 2026

+* Kept the app as a 5-track sequencer

+* Decoupled the keyboard size from the 31-step sequencer

+* Replaced the limited keyboard with a full piano keyboard

+* Upgraded the keyboard path to use a soundfont-backed piano with fallback behavior

+* Added a new Record Monitor below the master track

+* Wired it so it shows only armed or recording tracks

+* Made the monitor responsive so multiple armed tracks are visible as needed

+* Added track color mapping so recordings are visually tied to their source track

+* Moved the Settings inside the Library / Sound Bank monitor

+* Reduced the left monitor/bank panel width by about 10%

+* Added Skip Back, Play/Pause, and Skip Forward controls

+* Wired the new UI so the controls and monitor behavior are connected

+* Kept the master track as controller rather than using it as the recording lane

+## 13 March 2026

+* Added a dedicated master track panel above the regular tracks

+* Included:

+  * **FX toggle**
+  * **Midi/Bank mode**
+  * **Reverb**
+  * **Delay**
+  * **Distortion**
+  * **Volume**
+  * **Play**
+  * **Rec**
+  * **Sustain**

+* Added a **left-side main monitor** panel

+* Added an always-visible **oscilloscope** inside the main monitor

+* Wired it to the **master output analyser**

+* Added a persistent **Sound Library** view inside the main monitor

+* Included sound browsing, file loading, search, and assignment workflow support

+* Added functional **Reverb**, **Delay**, and **Distortion** controls on all tracks

+* Presented the controls as physical-style knobs and wired them to audio behavior

+* Added a **minimal physical EQ section** in the top area

+* Wired the EQ section to the **master bus**

 # I/US DMS

 **I/US-DMS is a browser-based prototype of the I/US Official Sequencer**